FLAGSHIP REPORT

-Note: All figures are BloombergNEF’s outlook for 2025.
-Percentages are the share of new sales in each segment.
-Includes battery electrics and plug-in hybrids.
+Note: All figures are BloombergNEF’s outlook for 2026 and 2035.
+Percentages are the electric vehicle share of new sales in each segment.
+Includes battery electric and plug-in hybrid vehicles.

 Global passenger EV sales by market